Robust Aggregation for Federated Learning: Abstract

 \section{Abstract}

+Federated learning is the centralized training of statistical models from decentralized data on mobile devices while preserving the privacy of each device.
 We present a robust aggregation approach to make federated learning robust to settings when a fraction of the devices may be sending corrupted updates to the server.
-The proposed approach relies on a robust secure aggregation oracle based on the geometric median, which returns a robust aggregate using a constant number of calls to a regular non-robust secure average oracle.
-The robust aggregation oracle is privacy-preserving, similar to the secure average oracle it builds upon.
-We provide experimental results of the proposed approach with linear models and deep networks for two tasks in computer vision and natural language processing.
+The approach relies on a robust aggregation oracle based on the geometric median, which returns a robust aggregate using a constant number of iterations of a regular non-robust averaging oracle.
+The robust aggregation oracle is privacy-preserving, similar to the non-robust secure average oracle it builds upon.
+We establish its convergence for least squares estimation of additive models.
+We provide experimental results with linear models and deep networks for three tasks in computer vision and natural language processing.
 The robust aggregation approach is agnostic to the level of corruption; it outperforms the classical aggregation approach in terms of robustness when the level of corruption is high, while being competitive in the regime of low corruption.
+Two variants, a faster one with one-step robust aggregation and another one with on-device personalization, round off the paper.